 So you suspect your dog has a condition that may require dentures, but how will your vet diagnose the problem?
 Firstly, if a periodontal probe reveals more than 2 millimeters of distance between the affected tooth and gum, a dog is considered to be suffering with a medical abnormality.
 Radiographs will then be used, as many symptoms and damage are hidden beneath the gum line.
 Fortunately, vets are becoming increasingly apt at diagnosing conditions that may require doggie dentures.

 How Do I Treat My Dog With Dentures?

 As the whole process may take many months, recovery could also take months.
-However painkillers may be prescribed, and a gentle diet whilst the implants are new may need to be followed.
-Also regular dental checks will be necessary, they could take place up to several times a year.
+However painkillers may be prescribed, and a gentle diet, while the implants are new, may need to be followed.
+Also, regular dental checks will be necessary, and they could take place up to several times a year.
 But your dog may have full chewing functioning restored, not to mention shiny new nashers!

-first hand accounts from other owners and answered questions from our in-house vets about teeth and gum disease, check this out: Gum Disease in Dogs
+For first-hand accounts from other owners about teeth and gum disease, check this article: Gum Disease in Dogs